 bindkey '^Xd' _git-diff-widget

-When you hit Ctrl+X followed by d, this widget pushes your current command to a stack, runs git diff, and then restores your original command when the diff completes.
+When you hit Ctrl+X then d, it pushes your current (half-typed) command onto a stack, runs git diff, then restores your original command when the diff exits.
+You never lose context.

 function _sudo-widget {